-Orange County; largely due to topography.
+Orange County: largely due to topography.
 SR-91 is the only route into Orange County from Riverside County and San Bernardino County.
-SR-60/57 is the highest capacity alternate, but is also highly congested.
+SR-60/57 is the highest capacity alternative, but is also highly congested.
 SR-74 provides a low-capacity highway alternative which is available to south Orange County.

-Job-housing imbalance; Riverside County provides more affordable housing options compared to Orange County and Los Angeles County, but less job opportunities.
+• Job-housing imbalance: Riverside County provides more affordable housing options compared to Orange County and Los Angeles County, but less job opportunities.

-- 1. Complete Santa Ana River trail. - 2.
-Complete the SR-71/91 connector and SR-241/91 connector to facilitate commute and goods movement from Orange County to Riverside and San Bernardino counties. - 3.
+- 1. Complete Santa Ana River trail. - Complete the SR-71/91 connector and SR-241/91 connector to facilitate commute and goods movement from Orange County to Riverside and San Bernardino counties.

+- 3. Construct the eastbound corridor operations projects on SR-91 between SR-241 and Green River Road, a remaining project component of the ultimate SR-91 corridor improvement project. - 4.
 Build on substantial transit assets.
-Invest in Metrolink rail expansion for the IE/OC line and construct accessibility improvements and station improvements to existing Metrolink stations. - 4.
-Implement first/last mile transit connections (particularly from major destinations to Metrolink stations). - 5.
-Continue multimodal investment into the managed lane system on SR-91; continue collaborating with OCTA on 91 Express Lanes. - 6.
-Continue express bus service utilizing managed lanes for time and cost savings on shared rides. - 7.
+Invest in Metrolink rail expansion for the IE/OC line and construct accessibility improvements and station improvements to existing Metrolink stations. - 5.
+Implement first/last mile transit connections (particularly from major destinations to Metrolink stations). - Continue multimodal investment into the managed lane system on SR-91; continue collaborating with OCTA on 91 Express Lanes. - 7.
+Continue express bus service utilizing managed lanes for time and cost savings on shared rides. - 8.
 Explore policies and methods to increase work at home to decrease commute trips.